SubhaSureshKumar/SubhaSureshKumar/README.md

 - 👋 Hi, I’m @SubhaSureshKumar
 - 👀 I’m interested to become a data analyst
-- 🌱 I’m currently learning tableau, powerBI, postgresSQL, python
+- 🌱 I’m currently learning tableau, powerBI, postgresSQL, Alteryx

 <!---
 SubhaSureshKumar/SubhaSureshKumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.